Symbiota2/Symbiota2-php/docs/setup/populate_database.md

 ### [Back to index](./index.html)

-# Populate the database with data
+# Populate the database with sample data

-If you setup a new database for your Symbiota2 installation and it currently contains no data, you can either populate your new database with the default data designed for new portals that only contains data necessary for lookup menus and initial authentication, or you can populate your new database with the Symbiota2 development database which is a completely populated sample database intended for development purposes. **Note - if you have upgraded a Symbiota 1.x database and are using that in your Symbiota2 installation, skip this section.**
+Sample data, which can be used to populate the database for development purposes, is available for the core Symbiota2 application and the following plugins: checklist, collection, crowd-source, exsiccati, glossary, image-processor, key, media, occurrence, occurrence-association, occurrence-comment, occurrence-dataset, occurrence-loan, taxa, and traits.

 **Before proceeding, make sure you have [setup your Symbiota2 database](./setup_symbiota2_database.html).**